 He both felt and saw the moment she stopped fighting.
 Her body sagged beneath him and her eyes lost a bit of their glazed-over look.

-Kate glanced around, feeling horrified as she realized what she had done.
-She was hurting, and instead of going to her therapist, she had turned to alcohol.
-It was the same thing her father had done all those years ago, and here she was, doing the one thing she had sworn she would never allow to happen.
+Kate glanced around, horrified as she realized what she'd done.
+She was hurting, and instead of going to her therapist, she'd turned to alcohol.
+It was the same thing her father had done all those years ago, and here she was, doing the one thing she'd sworn she would never allow to happen.
 And to top it all off, Castle was here, witnessing her breakdown.
-The one person she most wanted to hide this from was the one who had shown up, unannounced.
+The one person she most wanted to hide this from was the one who'd shown up, unannounced.

-And once he saw this, Kate knew that this would probably be the last time he would ever show up anywhere in her life.
+And now that he'd seen this, Kate was sure this would be the last time he'd show up anywhere in her life ever again.

 "Castle," she choked out.
-Her eyes were filling with tears and her throat was closing up, and that was all she could manage.
+Her eyes were filling with tears and her throat was closing, and it was all she could manage.

 "Kate?"
 He tilted her chin up so she was looking at him.
 "What's wrong?"